 There are occasions when I share flight deals instantly, but the majority of my posts are automated via wordpress, Buffer or Hootsuite.
 I also have a WordPress plugin, sharing old blog posts to Facebook and Twitter.
 If you’re not scheduling posts, I highly recommend it.
 It saves so much time.
 There is also a great tool called IFTT that links to your social media account to automate posts.
 Do your research to see which tool works best for you and your platform(s).

 Know When to Take a Break

 I honestly started this during my family trip last summer.
 I decided not to be so caught up in my blogs that I forgot about my friends and family.
 There HAS to be a balance.
 I still shared pictures through Instagram and Snapchat, but things like heavy promotion for events, checking and responding to emails (unless there was a deadline or emergency) and replying to work related texts stopped or were very brief.
 I’m a workaholic and don’t like to be idle at all.
 As difficult as it was, I learned to schedule the out of office reply, mute the group texts, whatsapp and groupme messages and really take a break.
 I do as much work as I can before going away and finish the rest when I return.

 Right now, my personal blog is just that – personal.
 If you’re thinking about expanding your blog, guest bloggers and hiring contributors are definitely great options.
-As the weeks and months go by I’m sure I will tweak some things, but these three options have been working pretty well for me for the past 6 months or more.
+As the weeks and months go by I’m sure I will tweak some things, but these options have been working pretty well for me for the past 6 months or more.
 If you have any tools or tips you use to manage multiple blogs or your general time, share them below.